Arcata–Eureka Airport: Top destinations

+Annual traffic

 Current airline service

-Scheduled flights are currently operated by SkyWest Airlines flying as United Express on a code sharing basis on behalf of United Airlines with three or four nonstop flights per day to SFO on Canadair CRJ-200 and Embraer 175 regional jets as well one nonstop flight per day to LAX.
-And Denver International Airport.
+Scheduled flights are operated by SkyWest Airlines flying as United Express on a code sharing basis on behalf of United Airlines with three or four nonstop flights per day to San Francisco SFO on Canadair CRJ-200 and Embraer 175 regional jets as well one nonstop flight per day to both Los Angeles LAX and Denver International Airport.

-SkyWest Airlines also currently operates American Eagle service from the airport via a code sharing agreement on behalf of American Airlines with nonstop flights to the American hub in Phoenix (PHX) operated with Canadair CRJ-700 regional jets.
-The service started June 3, 2021 and ended August 15, 2022.

 Daily nonstop service to Denver International Airport (DEN) began on June 7, 2019.

-Service has increased significantly since 2015, with five new destinations (LAX, DEN, BUR, PHX, LAS), and passenger departures have increased 56%.
+Service increased significantly since 2015, with new destinations (LAX, DEN, BUR, & LAS) and passenger departures have increased 56%.

 On May 19, 2021, new nonstop scheduled passenger service to Hollywood Burbank Airport (BUR) operated by Avelo Airlines was initiated with Boeing 737-800 mainline jetliners which are currently the largest aircraft type serving the airport.
-Avelo added service to Harry Reid International Airport aka Las Vegas in November 2021.
-The Service ended on May 2, 2022.
+Avelo added service to Las Vegas Harry Reid International Airport in November 2021.
+The service ended on May 2, 2022, resumed on September 8, 2023, and ended again January 8, 2024.
+Service was again restarted however, it ended on October 20, 2025.
+On July 17, 2025, Breeze Airways announced it would establish service to BUR on March 26, 2026, with a connecting no plane change flight to Provo/Salt Lake City.
+It was later revealed on November 4, 2025, that Breeze Airways would establish service to Las Vegas, the other destination Avelo offered.
+It was also found that a connecting flight from Las Vegas to Orange County would be offered, but with a plane change.